derelbenkoenig/trying-bevy/README.md

 # my-amethyst-project
 game development using the Amethyst game engine in Rust

+## Dependencies
+This project relies on [amethyst](https://github.com/amethyst/amethyst#dependencies).

+Ensure you follow its Dependencies installation guide.

 ## Running locally
 Due to a workaround since conditional features aren't supported yet (https://github.com/rust-lang/cargo/issues/7914) features are used to choose which OS you want this to compile on, and the appropriate dependencies will be used.